mekaron/articles/agilecontent/agilecontentcreation.md

 # Goal

-This article aims to pitch the idea of using agile principles to authoring in order to facilitate collaboration and improve quality and time to market of (multilingual) content.
+This article aims to pitch the idea of using agile principles to authoring in order to facilitate collaboration and improve quality and time to market of your content creation process.

 # Collaborative authoring made painless